searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

 **spec.webhook**

-`spec.webhook` provides information of Kubernetes `Service` of the webhook server.
+`spec.webhook` provides information of Kubernetes `Service` for the webhook server.

 - `spec.webhook.namespace` represents the namespace of Service.
 - `spec.webhook.name` represents the name of Service.